 When patients turn 18 years old, they become the guarantors of their account.
 They will be asked to review their own financial agreements the first time they have a visit after turning 18.

-We require 24-hour notice if you are unable to keep your appointment.
-Repeated failure to keep your appointments may result in a charge or dismissal from the practice.
+We require at least 24-hour notice if you are unable to keep your appointment.
+Missing an appointment without notice and/or arriving too late to be seen is considered a no show.
+Repeated no shows may result in a charge of up to $100 or dismissal from the practice.

 If you are having financial difficulty, our business office will be happy to work with you on options.
 If we establish a payment plan, we ask that payments be made as scheduled, each month and on time.